What Hospital Systems Actually Need to See Before They Trust an AI Diagnostic Tool

 Those questions sound blunt because they are.
 Hospital systems are not buying software in the abstract; they are accepting responsibility for a clinical instrument that may influence diagnosis, triage, or escalation.
 The 2019 article on clinical impact from BMC Medicine and the 2019 perspective on AI’s multidisciplinary challenges both reinforce the same basic point: utility must be demonstrated in context, not assumed from technical novelty.

 There is also a procurement reality here.
 A vendor that cannot provide implementation details, post-market surveillance plans, and model documentation is asking the hospital to take the risk while the vendor keeps the upside.
 That is a bad deal.
+What I would not do is sign a contract that does not include a performance guarantee tied to local validation metrics.
+I have seen hospitals lock into three-year agreements on the strength of a demo, only to discover in month four that the tool performs 15 percentage points below its published accuracy on their patient population.
+By then, the switching cost is enormous and the clinical staff has already lost trust.

 The Bottom Line